betajippity/betajippity.github.io/_posts/2019-05-21-nested-dielectrics.md

 Also, in addition to just determining the incident and transmit IORs, Takua uses this system to also determine things like what kind of participating medium a ray is currently inside of in order to calculate attenuation.
 This technique appears to be more or less the industry standard today; implementations are available for at least [Renderman](https://rmanwiki.pixar.com/display/REN/Nested+Dielectrics), [Arnold](https://github.com/Psyop/jf-nested-dielectric), [Mantra](https://www.sidefx.com/docs/houdini/render/nested.html), and [Maxwell Render](https://support.nextlimit.com/display/mxdocsv3/Nested+dielectrics).

-As a side note, during the course of this work, I also upgraded Takua's attenuation system to use ratio tracking [(Novák et al. 2014)](https://dl.acm.org/citation.cfm?id=2661292) instead of ray marching when doing volumetric lookups.
+As a side note, during the course of this work, I also upgraded Takua's attenuation system to use ratio tracking [[Novák et al. 2014]](https://dl.acm.org/citation.cfm?id=2661292) instead of ray marching when doing volumetric lookups.
 This change results in an important improvement to the attenuation system: ratio tracking provides an _unbiased_ estimate of transmittance, whereas ray marching is inherently biased due to being a quadrature-based technique.

 Figures 7 and 8 show a fancier scene of liquid pouring into a glass with some ice cubes and such.
-This scene is the Glass of Water scene from [Benedikt Bitterli](https://benedikt-bitterli.me)'s rendering resources page [(Bitterli 2016)](https://benedikt-bitterli.me/resources/), modified with brighter lighting on a white backdrop and with red liquid.
+This scene is the Glass of Water scene from [Benedikt Bitterli](https://benedikt-bitterli.me)'s rendering resources page [[Bitterli 2016]](https://benedikt-bitterli.me/resources/), modified with brighter lighting on a white backdrop and with red liquid.
 I also had to modify the scene so that the liquid overlaps the glass slightly; providing a clearer read for the liquid-glass interface is why I made the liquid red.
 One of the neat features of this scene are the cracks modeled _inside_ of the ice cubes; the cracks are non-manifold geometry.
 To render them correctly, I applied a shader with glossy refraction to the crack geometry but did not set a priority value for them; this works correctly because the cracks, being non-manifold, don't have a concept of inside or outside anyway, so they should not participate in any interior list considerations.